Globally, no decoupling is expected between GDP and energy consumption

 Striking contrasts between Europe and Asia

-When these five representative European countries are aggregated, three patterns emerge, characterized by different slopes in the GDP/energy ratio: the first before the oil shocks of the 1970s; the second, marked by a sharp break in the slope, undoubtedly associated with a significant improvement in energy efficiency; and in recent years, a third regime marked by GDP growth combined with a decrease in primary energy consumption.
+When we aggregate these five countries, which are representative of Europe, we can identify three phases, each characterized by a different slope in the GDP-to-energy ratio: the first, prior to the oil shocks of the 1970s; the second, marked by a sharp break in the trend, likely associated with a significant improvement in energy efficiency; and in recent years, a third regime marked by GDP growth coupled with a decline in primary energy consumption.

-Part of this change can be explained by a shift in the structure of GDP, but also by improvements in energy efficiency.
-The explanatory variable is, of course, the price of energy: oil shocks have made energy more expensive, leading to greater efficiency and substitutions between forms of energy.
+Part of this trend can be attributed to changes in the structure of GDP, but also to improvements in energy efficiency.
+The key factor is, of course, the price of energy: oil price shocks have made energy more expensive, which has led to greater efficiency and shifts between different forms of energy.

-More recently, the introduction of a carbon price in industrialized countries may explain the efforts made to reduce the unit consumption of products.
-However, this measure also encourages carbon leakage, which amounts to relocating polluting industries.
+More recently, the introduction of a carbon price in industrialized countries may explain the efforts made to reduce per-unit consumption of products.
+However, this measure also has the effect of encouraging “carbon leakage,” which amounts to the relocation of polluting industries.

-These three trends are confirmed when data for North America is added.
-An initial change in slope in 1975, caused by the first oil crisis, and the onset of a "strong decoupling" in wealthy countries in the early 2000s: GDP growing with less energy.
+These three trends are confirmed when data for North America are included.
+A first shift in the trend line occurred in 1975, driven by the first oil crisis, followed by the onset in the early 2000s of a “strong decoupling” in wealthy countries: GDP growth with less energy consumption.

 Our World in Data

-The contrast is striking with East Asia, where a trend can be observed that seems to confirm the initial proposition of a linear relationship between GDP and energy consumption.
+The contrast is striking compared to East Asia, where a trend appears to confirm the initial hypothesis of a linear relationship between GDP and energy consumption.

-As for the regions of the world not represented here—South Asia, Latin America, Africa—they are following the same trend as East Asia, with a lag of a few decades.
+As for the regions of the world not represented here—South Asia, Latin America, and Africa—they are following the same trend as East Asia, albeit with a lag of several decades.

-However, these countries are characterized by a growing importance of industrial activities—this is particularly the case in China.
+However, these countries are characterized by a growing share of industrial activity—this is particularly true of China.

 A decoupling that is more apparent than real

-Let us now aggregate all the global data.
-We then identify two patterns, with a slight improvement in energy efficiency beginning in the late 1990s, but no "strong decoupling."
+Let’s now aggregate the global data.
+We then identify two trends: a slight improvement in energy efficiency beginning in the late 1990s, but no “strong decoupling.”

-Given that this trend is occurring at a time when China is entering the global market on a massive scale, the following interpretation can be proposed: in order to analyze the relationship between GDP and energy, it is necessary to consider economically autonomous entities or to take international trade into account.
+Given that this trend is emerging just as China is entering the global market on a massive scale, the following interpretation can be proposed: to analyze the relationship between GDP and energy, one must consider economically autonomous entities or take international trade into account.
 Only under these conditions can the same transformations of matter be accounted for, both in the calculation of their energy consumption and in their contributions to GDP.

-Since the 2000s, many activities that are essential to the functioning of societies and very energy-intensive have been relocated, particularly to China.
-The "decoupling" in rich countries is more apparent than real; it is mainly the result of their "partial deindustrialization."
+Since the 2000s, many energy-intensive activities that are essential to the functioning of societies have been relocated, particularly to China.
+The “decoupling” observed in wealthy countries is more apparent than real; it is primarily the result of their “partial deindustrialization.”

-A linear relationship between GDP and energy consumption appears to be well confirmed by global aggregate data, with a slightly increasing slope, corresponding to a long-term improvement in energy efficiency.
+A linear relationship between GDP and energy consumption appears to be well supported by global aggregate data, with a slightly upward slope, reflecting a long-term improvement in energy efficiency.

 World Bank